DIALOG

 I began sketching solutions and constantly reevaluated them against the problem statements to ensure the user was being prioritized.
 I narrowed in on a few clear opportunities:

-For those also utilizing CGMs and insulin pumps, there is a natural progression to then integrate these two technologies for a holistic view of activity and blood sugar trends.
+For those utilizing CGMs and insulin pumps, there is a natural progression to then integrate these with fitness apps, such as Strava, for a holistic view of activity and blood sugar trends.

 All of those interviewed utilized fitness tracking apps to record past activity, yet when it came to tracking blood sugar patterns, they relied solely on their memory and routines.